Waleed0334/-PF-Lab03-25K-2517-/README.md

 ## About Me:
 I'am Waleed Ahmed, a passionate Data Scientist.
 I have a strong interest in problem-solving, data analysis, and mathematics.
 ## Programming Interests:
-- Problem solving
+1 Problem solving
-- Python programming
+2 Python programming
-- Data Science and Machine Learning
+3 Data Science and Machine Learning
-- Data Visualization
+4 Data Visualization
-- Statistical Modeling
+5 Statistical Modeling
-- Coding
+6 Coding
-- Exploring new technologies and tools in data science
+7 Exploring new technologies and tools in data science
+## Hobbys
+- Playing Cricket
+- Reading Tech Blogs
+- Problem Solving
+***Continuous learning is the key to success in data science***